-According to the CDC, Autism is the fastest-growing developmental disability (2008).
+Autism is the fastest-growing developmental disability (CDC, 2008).
 In the US, the prevalence is estimated at 1 in 68 births.
 Libraries need to be aware of this growing population so that we can educate library staff and be prepared to help people who learn and communicate differently.
 Individuals with disabilities face inequity when using the library, including the physical space, the library website, programming or lack thereof, restrictive loan periods, and resources that aren’t available in formats that they need.
 Libraries must be proactive and learn to recognize and minimize barriers, educate library staff, and improve services by using a universal design approach.

 Project ENABLE (Expanding Nondiscriminatory Access By Librarians Everywhere) funded by grants from the Institute of Museum and Library Services, provides free, foundational training, designed specifically for public, academic or school librarians worldwide, to help them gain the knowledge and skills needed to create inclusive and accessible libraries that meet the needs of all students.